 - Attainment towards targets is monitored throughout the academic cycle and is challenged where required.

 - They are fully involved within the development and application of initiatives to support the progress of learning and raising the expectations of our students.

 - They support the development of an inspiring environment which excites creative imagination.

-The Chairs committee is a non-decision making committee, consisting of the Chair and Vice Chair of Governors and the Chair of each of the committees.
+The Chairs committee is a non-decision making committee, consisting of the Chair and Vice Chair of Governors and the Chair and Vice Chair of each of the committees.
 The role of this committee is to have a strategic and co-ordinating role and to decide the priorities of each of the other committees.